 The Great Depression first shattered and then rebuilt the economy of Washington State, leaving it with roads, bridges, dams, and a new electric grid that set the stage for rapid industrial growth.
 It rearranged the state's politics, ending decades of Republican rule, setting up a powerful labor movement, a new Democratic Party, and a new set of political priorities.
 It ended prohibition and launched new cultural institutions.
 It saw the creation of parks and trails and the realization of a long struggle to create the Olympic National Park.
 By the end of the 1930s, Washington was a different place, its future beginning to come clear even before World War II turned the state into an aerospace center and industrial powerhouse.

-Economics and Poverty The crash of 1929 led to business failures, Hoovervilles, and the organizations of the unemployed.
+The crash of 1929 led to business failures, Hoovervilles, and the organizations of the unemployed.
 Recovery began in 1933.

 Washington was a flashpoint for labor organizing, from Seattle's docks to fruit orchards and the lumber mills and logging camps.